Updated June 4th, 2019

 - Manually compress any images that apps can’t reach, using a tool like TinyPNG.com

 Due to API restrictions, image optimization apps aren’t able to get all the images on your site.
 This is where part 2 (manual compression) comes into play.

-So even with an optimization app installed, you might still get warnings in performance analysis tools like this:
+So even with an optimization app installed, you might still get warnings in analysis tools like this:

 To fix that you’ll have to manually compress them (Step 2 below).